 The fact that as many as only 26% of millennials choose to get married is an excellent translation of what the new generation thinks of marriage.
 To millennials, marriage is an outdated, old-school and traditional institution, which is far from what they believe the ideal setting for romance and family is.

-There is also simply no need for millennials to conform to an outdated tradition since the majority of them doesn’t agree with the notion of government marriage involvement.
+There is also simply no need for millennials to conform to an outdated tradition since the majority of them don’t agree with the notion of government marriage involvement.

 Millennials think that marriage is merely a society’s highest standard and ideal that is forced upon them for the reasons of economy, proper division of labor and unified religious beliefs.
 Therefore, around 67% of millennials between the age of 18 to 32 express a viewpoint in which they state that society does not need marriage as a societal and cultural backbone, as well as that it is high time to embrace new ideas about love, romance, and family.